modlee-ai/modlee/docs/README.md

         train_dataloaders=train_dataloader,
     )
 ```

+- Defining your dataloaders in the following way ensures your experiment is compatible with modlee auto documentaion
+    - ...
+    - ...

 Modlee will document experiment assets in a new `./mlruns/` directory, relative to wherever the script was called.
 Among the assets is a `model_graph.py` module that recreates the model as a graph, including the `forward()` pass: